sektionschef/Raumstreicher/README.md

 # Raumstreicher
 "I paint energy, not the soul."
 Ukranian artist Kazimir Malevich, 1924

-100% of primary and secondary sales are donated to `Save the children` (https://thegivingblock.com/donate/save-the-children/) one week after publication.
+100% of primary and secondary sales are donated to `Save the children` (https://thegivingblock.com/donate/save-the-children/) one week after publication, supporting victims of the war against Ukraine.

 Raumstreicher divides space in boxes, randomly.